ziirish/burp-ui/docs/buimonitor.rst

 As with `Burp-UI`_, you need the ``[Burp]`` section to specify `Burp`_ client options.
 There are fewer options because we only launch client processes.

-.. warning:: Please note there seem to be an issue Burp side when you request
+.. warning:: Please note there was a bug in burp versions prior 2.2.12 that is
-             concurrently too much status monitor processes.
-I'll tend to say the pool size should not exeed the number of CPU cores available on your machine.
+             easily triggered by this new asynchronous workload.

 Benchmark
 ---------